RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

 1.  images are inline elements and so do not create a line break.
 2. The browser lays out inline images top to bottom and left to right.

-Now lets use our positioning skills to create a stack.
+Now let's use our positioning skills to create a stack.
 Modify the example above to add the following css rule:

 .. code-block:: css